Stratio/stratio-connector-commons/README.md

 # About #

-Stratio Connector Commons  is a helper library for stratio connector.
+Stratio Connector Commons provides the classes shared by Stratio connectors.

 # Main features #

-Easy to deal with API
+User friendly API
 ---------------------

-Abstract classes providing common works.
-It manages the existing connections and its jobs.
+This API consists on a set of abstract classes that provides common work related to Stratio connectors.
+It manages the existing connections and relevant  jobs.
 For instance, when a query is executed, a new job is started.
-This way, if the user closes the connector through close(), the connector wait to finish his pending jobs.
-Furthermore, this module offer a more simple API to develop connectors.
+Thus, if the user closes the connector using close(), the connector waits until the pending jobs are done to finish.
+Furthermore, this module offers a simpler API to develop connectors.

-CommonsConnector: implements IConnector crossdata interface.
+CommonsConnector: implements IConnector Crossdata interface.
 CommonsMetadataEngine: implements IMetadataEngine interface.
 CommonsStorageEngine: implements IMetadataEngine interface.
 CommonsQueryEngine: implements IMetadataEngine interface.
 SingleProjectQueryEngine: extends CommonsQueryEngine.
 It should be used when the connector does not support joins, so there would be only one project.

-In order to use this modules, it is necessary to create an implementation of the following classes which are included in this project:
+In order to use these modules, it is necessary to create an implementation of the following classes included in this project:

 Connection
 ConnectionHandler

-ConnectionHandler: Este es el manejador de las conexiones del connector.
-Se pueden recuperar, desconectar y almacenar las conexiones.
-La conexión a manejar debe cumplir la interfaz Connection
+ConnectionHandler: This handler is in charge of the connector connections.
+It allows to recover, disconnect and store connections.
+The connection to handle should fulfill the Connection interface.

 Usage examples can be found in connectors using this features: